 - The entire team’s average score was 90% on this specific day.

 - Gertrude’s average score for that day was 93%.

 - Gertrude’s score for the compared day was at 80%

 Call Details For Specific AgentsNow that you have some information about what the missed points are, you can look one step further.
 You can start to have a look at some of the individual incidences of where these points are lost.
 For this, we have a call log of each of the calls that the agent completed during the selected time frame:

-Now you can see the score and how many points Gertrude got on each of the calls.
+Gertrude has taken all of these calls.
+However, the first name that you see is the name of the person who has completed that Quality Assurance checks on the call.Now you can see the score and how many points Gertrude got on each of the calls.
 Again, this is just a snippet.
 Otherwise, there would be a large image here.
 It is also easy to see which calls failed and not.
 The information that you see is quite self-explanatory here.
 The call lasted fifteen minutes, and fifty seconds had four missed items and failed with a 35% score.
 Again, you can set the failure as any parameter that you wish.
 For example; one of those four missed points may have been an instant fail.
 Alternatively, any three points may have been an immediate fail.